kenser/unlocker-supportCatalina10.15/README.txt

 lnx-uninstall.sh - restores VMware
 --------------------

+4. restart the PC.
+Create a Virtual machine on VMware.

-4. Editing the VMX File.
+5. Editing the VMX File.
 If you did not specify location, look in Documents\virtual machines\
 Right click on the VMX file and choose "Open with".
 Choose "More Apps".
 From the list of apps that will be seen, choose "Notepad" and press Enter.